 - What did you learn from this experience?

-Faculty mentors should review the URA program Guidelines.
-For the summer, they can seek support for up to 3 SRAs, with a limit of a total of 6 students including part-time URAs.
+Faculty mentors should review the URA Program Guidelines.
+For the summer, they can seek support for up to three SRAs, with a limit of a total of six students including part-time URAs.

 There are two choices for summer research as specified in the student pay papers and registration:

 - If the student is taking a credit bearing (1 or more credit) course during the relevant summer period, they are classified as a student employee.
 This student is exempt from FICA tax, and pays income tax, and no benefits are charged to the home base org.